lynnlangit/aws-cost-control/links.md

-# AWS Cost Control Resource
+# AWS Cost Control Resources

-These resources are for this LinkedIn Learning Course / 2018 - [link](https://www.linkedin.com/learning/amazon-web-services-controlling-cost) - updating in 2020.
+These resources link below are provided as a companion to my 2018 LinkedIn Learning Course titled "AWS Cost Control" - [link](https://www.linkedin.com/learning/amazon-web-services-controlling-cost).
+I am currently updating this course and the update will publish in late 2020.

 |      Cost       |  Billing | S3 Info |
 |:-------------:|:------:|:------:|